jembi/cameroon-bahmni-config/windows/README.md

 ### Group Policy (GPO) Editor Configuration Steps
 __*Note*__: *The Bahmni service automatically handles the following group policy requirements.*

-To verify or manually add the group policy requirements, open the local group policy on the Windows machine by opening a CMD window and typing __*gpedit.msc*__ (__Note__: If there is no local group policy available in your version of Windows then it is not gauranteed that your VM will receive a gracefull shutdown when the Windows Server is Restarted or Shutdown).
+To verify or manually add the group policy requirements, open the local group policy on the Windows machine by opening a CMD window and typing __*gpedit.msc*__ (__Note__: If there is no local group policy available in your version of Windows then it is not guaranteed that your VM will receive a graceful shutdown when the Windows Server is Restarted or Shutdown).

 #### Configure Shutdown Script
 1. Navigate to the following path in the GPO editor: __*Computer Configuration/Windows Settings/Scripts (Startup/Shutdown)*__